I

 no-one had seen me.
 About 10.30 all the others left with sledge load of gear while I remained to take observations etc.

-John King Davis15 had seen many Antarctic explorers but these 'were just about the wildest looking gang of men that I have ever seen in my life.
-Smoke-bleared eyes looked out from grey haggard faces; their hair was matted and uncut; their beards were impregnated with soot and grease'.16
+15 had seen many Antarctic explorers but these 'were just about the wildest looking gang of men that I have ever seen in my life.
+Smoke-bleared eyes looked out from grey haggard faces; their hair was matted and uncut; their beards were impregnated with soot and grease'.

 The store depots laid by the party remain undisturbed, moving inexorably northwards with the ice, towards the Ross Sea.